 A little about me before I get to know you.

-My story is really about other people on their journey into and through motherhood and how I can inspire them to consistently seek clarity around who they are, and to stay curious enough, brave enough and strong enough during the transition, to get where they want to go.
+My story is really about other people and how I can inspire them to consistently seek clarity around who they are, and to stay curious enough, brave enough and strong enough during the transition, to get where they want to go.

 You cannot discover new oceans unless you have the courage to lose sight of the shore.

 A mother, a wife, a professional, a friend, a woman, a coach - with all the roles we play in our lives it's important to not define ourselves by these roles.
 Who we are to other people, is not who we are and it's a good thing because those roles can change!
 Who are you if the relationship with your partner changes?
 What if you lost your job or chose to leave the workforce?
 What happens when your role as a parent changes as your children grow?
 The good news is, you are still you - but many of us don't know who that is without our roles.
 Want to learn more or prepare for an upcoming transition?